 As such, the Transport Strategy has been developed to be consistent with the spatial planning policies and objectives set out in the Regional Spatial and Economic Strategy (RSES).
-These objectives in turn are consistent with the National Planning Framework 2018 and the National Development Plan 2021-2030.
+These objectives in turn are consistent with Project Ireland 2040 (the National Planning Framework 2018 and the National Development Plan 2021-2030).

 The Strategy aligns with legislation and documents setting out public policy for land use, transport and climate action and will be incorporated into the review and preparation of these documents.
-These include the National Planning Framework (and associated National Development Plan), the Strategic Investment Framework for Land Transport, the National Investment Framework for Transport in Ireland, the Regional Economic and Spatial Strategy for the Eastern and Midland Region (as adopted by the Eastern and Midland Regional Assembly, and finalised in January 2020) and associated Dublin Metropolitan Area Strategic Plan, the City and County Development Plans, Local Area Plans and Planning Schemes.
+These include Project Ireland 2040, the Strategic Investment Framework for Land Transport, the National Investment Framework for Transport in Ireland, the Regional Economic and Spatial Strategy for the Eastern and Midland Region (as adopted by the Eastern and Midland Regional Assembly, and finalised in January 2020) and associated Dublin Metropolitan Area Strategic Plan, the City and County Development Plans, Local Area Plans and Planning Schemes.
 Certain transport related proposals already provided for by these documents (and considered by their environmental assessments) are amongst those included within the Strategy.
-The Transport Strategy is based on national policies on sustainability as set out in the Climate Action Plan and recent climate action legislation.
+The Transport Strategy is based on national policies and legislation on sustainability and climate action.